inaimathi/gtypist-single-space/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L121
-S:    How much do you weigh?
+S:How much do you weigh?
 A young boy who is 5 feet tall :may weigh 112 pounds; with an extra inch, 115 pounds.
 Add 3 :pounds for any inch added.
 Thus if 5 feet and 4 inches, he :may weigh 124.
 If taller, add 4 pounds for each added inch.